Winston Saunders: Career

 Saunders was Her Majesty's Coroner for the Bahamas from 1993 and 2000.

-In 2004, Saunders was made a Companion of the Order of St Michael and St George (CMG).
+In 2004, Saunders was appointed a Companion of the Order of St Michael and St George (CMG).

 Death

-Saunders died in Jamaica on 25 November 2006, where, in his role as chairman of the Bahamas’ National Commission on Cultural Development, he was assisting in discussions to plan the commemoration of the 200th anniversary of the abolition of the slave trade in the British Empire.
+Saunders died aged 65 on 25 November 2006 in Jamaica, where, in his role as chairman of the Bahamas’ National Commission on Cultural Development, he was assisting in discussions to plan the commemoration of the 200th anniversary of the abolition of the slave trade in the British Empire.

-Saunders was survived by his wife Dr. Gail Saunders OBE, the director-general of Heritage in the Bahamas.
+Saunders was survived by his wife Gail Saunders, OBE, the director-general of Heritage in the Bahamas.